Welcome to Country and Acknowledgement of Country

-In the absence of a Welcome to Country, an Acknowledgment of Country may be given.
-It should be the first item on the agenda.
-Speakers also often acknowledge Country as they speak for the first time (even though a Welcome to Country or Acknowledgement of Country may have already been given).
+- It is common at some events or meetings that subsequent speakers may also make an Acknowledgment of Country as they speak for the first time (even though a Welcome to Country or Acknowledgement of Country may have already been given).

 For any additional information or assistance contact the Office of Aboriginal Affairs.